commercelayer/commercelayer-docs-api/resources/skus/list_skus.md

 ---
-description: How to fetch a collection of SKUs via API
+description: How to fetch a list of SKUs via API
 ---

 # List all SKUs